daedon/Fooocus-API-XYZ/README.md

 ```

 The first time you use a jobName,
-* A directory with the job's name will be created in"jobs"
+* A directory with the job's name will be created in "Fooocus-API-XYZ/jobs"
 * Associated sub-directories will be created
-* Default files will be copied to job
+* Default files will be copied to "jobs/\<jobName\>"

-You can then go into "jobs/<jobName>/parms" and modify the parameter values
+You can then go into "jobs/\<jobName\>/parms" and modify the parameter values
 #### Preamble
 My first github project.
 My first python project.